haruishi43/nvim/README.md

 Also, make sure to disable "Select the previous input source ^Space" in the Keyboard > Shortcuts > Input Sources section.

-for iterm2, enable the setting to treat option key as ESC+
+For iterm2, enable the setting to treat option key as ESC+.

 ## Dependencies